Unique UTE: 1960 Chevrolet El Camino Custom – Sold!

 Launched as a competitive response to Ford’s Ranchero, Chevrolet’s El Camino outsold its competitive offering in 1959.
 However, after Chevrolet saw sales decline to only 14,000 units in 1960, the GM division pulled the plug after only two model years.
 Four years later, Chevrolet relaunched a smaller, Chevelle-based El Camino designed to compete with Ford’s Falcon-based second-generation Ranchero.

-This mildly customized flat-back 1960 Chevrolet El Camino for sale, first spotted in August 2023 on Craigslist in Ruston, California (San Diego), represents a rare opportunity to purchase a first-generation full-size El Camino.
+This mildly customized flat-back 1960 Chevrolet El Camino for sale, last spotted in August 2023 on Craigslist in Ruston, California (San Diego), represents a rare opportunity to purchase a first-generation full-size El Camino.
 Not only is it difficult to find one for sale, but at $24,000, this 1960 El Camino represents a great entry point for most Bow Tie enthusiasts.

 Last offered for $24,000, Classic.com, the analytics and search engine for the collector car market, confirms the ask is well below this guide’s six-month rolling results trend for similar first-generation El Caminos produced between 1959 and 1960.
 By clicking on the green dots in the graph below, you can get a sense of what comparable examples sold for recently: